ilw/lib-maxim-max30101/examples/heart_beat/project.md

-Detect Heart Rate with MAX30101
+Read raw data from MAX30101 and dump to CSV file titled by datetime
 ===============================

-Read raw data from the MAX30101 sensor and implement an algorithm to detect heart rate.